 The plus side is that you can dedicate more square feet to salespace vs register kiosks.
 You also only need to store a limited number of items in each size since customers will only be trying those items on rather than taking them home.

 While showrooms optimize space and limit inventory and fulfillment costs, it's important to have a way to track how showroom visits impact online sales so that you can monitor performance since all your "store sales" will be bucketed in with your online sales.
 While some customers also like being able to leave the location without extra baggage, showrooms also eliminate the opportunity for immediate wear.

-Taking things a step further than pop-ins, you can now also partner with Retail-as-a-service shops like Showfields, Re:store, and Fourpost, all of which offer more modern, and flexible selling formats compared to traditional wholesale models in order to create a better experience for brands and customers alike.
+Taking things a step further than pop-ins, you can now also partner with retail-as-a-service shops like Showfields, Re:store, and Fourpost, all of which offer more modern and flexible selling formats compared to traditional wholesale models in order to create a better brand and customer experience.